ahalterman/NGEC/setup/wiki/README.md

 ## Running

 **NOTE**: If you want, you can skip the first step (building the Wiki redirect file) by downloading a prebuilt pickle of the redirect dictionary from Google Drive.
 This is by far the slowest step (it can take up to 24 hours on a slow machine), but there are security concerns about downloading pickle files from the internet.
-If you're comfortable with that, you can download the file from [here](https://drive.google.com/file/d/1zJviHKAm0bQH9xaq5p-dUrVnknDlFgJK/view?usp=sharing) and place it in the `setup` directory.
+If you're comfortable with running an untrusted pickle file, you can download the file from [here](https://drive.google.com/file/d/1zJviHKAm0bQH9xaq5p-dUrVnknDlFgJK/view?usp=sharing) and place it in the `setup` directory.

 To run the entire process, you can run the following command: